neeleshverma/Speech-Enhancement/README.md

-# End-to-End Speech Denoising With Perceptual Feature Losses
+# End-to-End Speech Enhancement With Perceptual Feature Losses

-This project is inspired from the paper [Speech Denoising with Deep Feature Losses](https://arxiv.org/pdf/1806.10522.pdf).
-It gives an end-to-end deep learning approach to denoise speech signals.
-We have used PyTorch framework.
+An end-to-end encoder-decoder-based architecture for speech denoising using perceptual feature differences as a loss function (using PyTorch framework).

 ## DATA DOWNLOADING FILES: ##